 Bought on impulse for £350 this Honda VFR400 NC24 had obvious accident damage and was in poor cosmetic condition.
 The intention was just to get it roadworthy with a minimum amount of work.
 I guess many projects start like this

 The engine had to be removed to replace the collector box and it was at this point it developed into a restoration project.
 The frame and subframe were powder coated metallic silver.
 The engine required little work other than replacing the water pump due to corrosion and setting the valve clearances.
+Unlike the later NC30 model which uses shims to adjust valve clearances, adjustment on the NC24 is by a screw and locknut.
+Its simple, very quick and easy!
 The covers were powder coated black.

 The polymer bush on the fork anti dive mechanism had worn but was I unable to source a replacement – another discontinued NC24 part.
 The hardened steel piston collar (also discontinued) which fits inside the bush had cracked causing it to be slightly wider where the snap ring fits.
 I’ve also seen this in two other collars which were among some used spares I bought.
 Searching online I found plain bronze bushes (8x11x8mm) at £7 for a pack of 5.
 It was an easy job to press out the old worn plastic bush and fit the bronze bush.